willmeyers/unofficial-whatnot-api/README.md

 **Valid Filters**

-*Note: filters values are exactly the same as the facts on whatnot.com*
+*Note: filters values are exactly the same as the facets on whatnot.com*

 - in_stock: bool